 SEVERABILITY:

-Should any portion of this Agreement be deemed invalid or unenforceable to any extent, the parties hereto agree that such provision shall be amended to the minimum extent necessary to make such provision enforceable, and the remainder of this Agreement shall not be affected thereby.
+If a court of competent jurisdiction finds or rules that any part of this Agreement is invalid or unlawful, the remainder of the Agreement continues to be binding on the Parties.

 PRIOR AGREEMENTS:

 This Agreement contains the entire agreement between the parties hereto with respect to the matter set forth herein.
 No provision of any other document, including any request for proposal, shall be deemed incorporated herein, it being the intent of the parties that this Agreement sets forth the full agreement of the parties with respect to the services described herein.
 No change, alteration or amendment will be binding on either party unless set forth in a document duly executed by all parties hereto.